jtulak/zshrc/README.md

 ------------
 There are some dependencies, all are packed in, but need to be installed:

- - powerline fonts (`cd powerline-fonts; ./install.sh`)
+ - powerline fonts (`cd /dependencies/powerline-fonts; ./install.sh`)
- - solarized color theme for terminal - just a soft dependency, iterm2 already has it as a built-in optino
+ - solarized color theme for terminal - just a soft dependency, iterm2 already has it as a built-in option
+    - I have included `/custom_solarized.itermcolors` color theme for Iterm2 to make Solarized a bit more contrasting.

  To use this config, install the dependencies and then: